Field Trips

 -

 9-9:15 am - Welcome, de-bus, restroom, and snack (BYO snack).
 During this time, we also check in with teachers and chaperones about group needs and chaperone expectations.
-We highly recommend having a snack at the start of the day because the program ends at noon.
+We recommend having a snack at the start of the day either at school or as soon as you arrive.

 -